-Lame duck session only occur in even-numbered ears if Congress reconvenes after the elections.
+Lame duck sessions only occur in even-numbered years if Congress reconvenes after the elections.
 Since 2000, the House and Senate have done just that every year.
-Congress is using the lame duck session to consider important votes.
+Congress uses the lame duck session to consider important votes.
 Sometimes it's because it hasn't gotten the work done in time.

 A lame duck session of Congress is bad for the economy.
-That's because the outgoing members are unpredictable.
+The outgoing members are unpredictable.
 They may stall bills to vent their frustration.
 Some may trade votes for post-election positions.
 This creates uncertainty that makes it difficult for businesses to plan for the future.

 How the Lame Duck Got Its Name

 The expression originated in 18th-century London.
 It referred to someone who could not pay his loans.
 It also referred to a stockbroker who couldn't pay his losses.
 He had to "waddle out of the alley like a lame duck."
 For that reason, the term lame duck can also refer to anyone who is ineffectual.